abhijeetNmishra/query-path/README.md

 ### .pathByRegex(*string*,*string*)
 parse window.location.path for browser url or '/' separated path in provided url and give matching path values as an array for provided regex.

+### .getQueryStringObj(*string*)
+parse window.location.path for browser url or queryString in provided url and give object with all values.

 ## License